collapsed-stacks/startups/questions/12700/how-can-i-finance-laptops-for-my-employees-by-themselve.md

 - tagged: `taxes`, `employees`, `employee-compensation`, `hardware`
 - score: 0

-<p>I read a few years ago about that model, that a company bought laptops for their employees.
-And the employees own this laptops after 3 years, while they pay for them from their salary.</p>
+I read a few years ago about that model, that a company bought laptops for their employees.
+And the employees own this laptops after 3 years, while they pay for them from their salary.

-<p>But they do not pay the whole price, just (I do not know exactly) 75% of the price.
+But they do not pay the whole price, just (I do not know exactly) 75% of the price.
 And after the three years it is their laptop.
-On the other hand the company has the full tax depreciation.</p>
+On the other hand the company has the full tax depreciation.

-<p>So it is a win win - developers have their own dream laptops and the company almost doesn't pay anything for it.</p>
+So it is a win win - developers have their own dream laptops and the company almost doesn't pay anything for it.

-<p>I am looking for a working model of this ... or a better specification. </p>
+I am looking for a working model of this ... or a better specification.

 ## No Answers